krimokiss/web_cv/src/entries/work/2020-sample-position.md

-Finding sponsors for the launch of new TV shows, sale of television advertising space, promotion of Chinese films internationally, development of exchange partnerships resignations with foreign TV.
+Finding sponsors for the launch of new TV shows, sale of television advertising space, promotion of Chinese films internationally, development of partnerships with foreign TV.